How to choose the best proposal tool for your freelance business

 It comes with predesigned proposal templates and offers full customization.
 Templates are smartly designed and organized by component, allowing you to templatize your work even further.

-Like the rest of the software on the list, it comes with a drag-and-drop editor allowing you to easily create new proposals.
-And important to mention, it allows you to track your proposal’s progress and see who’s viewing your documents.
+Like the rest of the software on the list, it comes with a drag-and-drop editor allowing you to easily create better proposals.
+And important to mention, it allows you to track your proposal's progress and see who's viewing your proposal documents and any other related documents.

 Similar to PandaDoc, it offers various software integrations, some of them being Stripe, Hubspot, Infusionsoft, QuickBooks, and many more.
 Regarding support, you can easily contact them online or via phone during business hours.

-Cost: Team plans begin at $49/mo per user, but there is a free version available for individuals
+Team plans begin at $49/mo per user, but there is a free version available for individuals.
+If you're still unsure, Proposify offers a free demo so give it a try.
+In any case, here's their complete pricing table below.

 Even though there is no free plan, they make up for it with their numerous features, high-level support, and the sheer availability of software integrations.